Eyelor/docker-zadanie1-geoip-server-basic/zadanie1.md

 ## Container Running

 Run the command below to run an container.
-Change the '-p' parameter value to your desired ports and '--name' to your desired name of container.
+Change the '-p' parameter value to your desired ports and '--name' to your desired name the container.

 ```cmd
 docker run -d -p 3000:3000 --name ip-check-server geoip-server